 Walking in the flesh refers to adultery, fornication, uncleanness, covetousness, filthiness, lasciviousness, idolatry, witchcraft, hatred, variance, emulations, greediness, wrath, strife, seditions, heresies, envyings, murders, drunkenness, revellings and such like (Matthew 15:18-20, Mark 7:20-23, Romans 1:25-32, 1 Corinthians 5:9-11, 1 Corinthians 6:9-10, 1 Corinthians 6:15-20, Galatians 5:19-21, Ephesians 4:17-31, Ephesians 5:3-7, Colossians 3:5-9, 1 Thessalonians 4:3-8, Hebrews 13:4-5, 2 Peter 2:4-10, Revelation 21:8, Revelation 22:15).
 It is the fleshly lusts (carnal mindedness) which war against the soul (1 Peter 2:11), not literal interpretations of the Bible.

-A true and practical example: My “priest” did not interpret the Bible “naturally”, but he made an unmarried young-member sister pregnant.
+A true and practical example: My “priest” did not interpret the Bible “naturally” but he had an affair with an unmarried young-member sister and made her pregnant.
 Understanding the whole Bible as an allegory did not make him spiritual; he still followed his fleshly lusts to commit adultery.
 According to the Bible we can safely say my “priest” was carnally minded.

 The fruit of the Spirit is not a parable.
 It is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness and temperance.
 They that are Christ's have crucified the flesh with the affections and lusts (Galatians 5:22-25, Ephesians 5:8-11, 2 Peter 1:4-8).
 Trying to understand “mysteries” to become “spiritually minded” is highly exaggerated (1 Corinthians 13:1-3).